-Two new tours for the German Mining Museum in Bochum
+Two new tours for the Deutsches Bergbau-Museum Bochum

 The new permanent exhibition of the Leibniz Research Museum for Georesources

 The renovation of the Deutsches Bergbau-Museum Bochum also includes the redesign of the permanent exhibition.
 The first two tours in the north wing are already complete at the end of 2018, the year of withdrawal from the German coal industry.
-They share the history of German coal and the global relationships between humans and mining across eras and industries and will open to visitors in January.
+They share the history of German coal and the global relationships between humans and mining across eras and industries and will open to visitors in February.
+Due to safety reasons, the two tours are open in weekends and holydays exclusively.
 From the summer of 2019, visitors will have access to four different tours.
 The key themes will then showcase the entire range of the Leibniz Research Museum for Georesources.

 Bringing information to life